Manifesto for Perinatal Mental Health in Belgium

 Action points

-1. An efficient Belgian policy with a long-term vision
+1. A high-performing Belgian policy with a long-term vision

-Set up an interfederal action committee with the task and mandate to implement an ambitious national plan that connects prevention, care, and well-being.
-Such a policy also requires correct funding: resources and remuneration must be commensurate with the assignment and the plan.
+Establish an interfederal action committee, tasked with and mandate to implement an ambitious national plan that connects prevention, care, and well-being.
+Such a policy also requires adequate funding: resources and remuneration must be proportionate with the assignment and the plan.
 We advocate for a structurally based budget that makes policy ambitions realistic and sustainable.
 A forward-looking policy also invests in a healthy and safe living environment where our babies can grow up and develop optimally — with the climate goals as an explicit priority.

 2. Universal access to perinatal mental health care

-Every (wish) parent[1] a baby deserves accessible, quality and cultural and trauma-sensitive care.
-This, regardless of region, language or background.
-In doing so, we pay particular attention to families in vulnerable situations and are equally committed to prevention, early support and treatment.
+Every (wish) parent [1] a baby deserves accessible, high-quality and culturally as well as trauma-sensitive care, regardless of region, language or background.
+Particular attention should be paid to families in vulnerable situations with an equally strong focus on prevention, early support and treatment.

 3. Capacity expansion at every level of care

-Parents who need mental care - adapted to their changing needs - should have access to affordable, quality and targeted help without waiting time.
-A high-performance perinatal mental care chain relies on integrated care with a clear and up-to-date social map that quickly shows parents and referrers the right path in the complex landscape of care and well-being.
-This requires smooth coordination, flow and continuity — without barriers or barriers, and always from the perspective of parents and babies.
+Parents in need of mental healthcare must be able to access affordable, high-quality, and appropriate support without waiting times, tailored to their evolving need.
+A high-performing perinatal mental healthcare chain relies on integrated care supported by a clear and up-to-date social map that quickly guides both parents and referrers through the complex landscape of care and welfare services.
+This requires smooth coordination, flow and continuity — without barriers or fragmentation, and always from the perspective of parents and babies.

 4. Routine screening and early detection